How To Maintain Your Car In The Winter

 Fill up with winter washer fluid

 Make sure you switch to a winter washer fluid before it freezes.
-This will prevent your washer fluid container to freeze and crack.
+This will prevent your washer fluid container from freezing and cracking.

 How are your wiper blades?